 With under a week left to create a Grand Rapids print for ArtPrize, I sketched up a thumbnail and we made a plan.
-Over the next five days, I painted, printed, and preserved eight pieces of historic utility covers creating one large layered print.
+Over the next five days, I painted, printed, and preserved eight pieces of historic utility covers creating one large layered print from seven different covers.

 This is the first design I saw driving into Grand Rapids this past Spring.
 It’s made by East Jordan Iron Works (now EJIW) and a sewer lid measuring around 32″ across.
 They are all over the city and like most sewer lines, lay in the center of the roads.
 I found this one off to the side on one of the old brick streets in the Heritage Hill neighborhood.
 The yellows and gold are meant to represent Grand Rapids colors and a bright sun on the horizon.